Ismailax/LE-Docx-Converter/README.md

-# CMU Lifelong Education — Course Document Converter
+# 🧾 CMU Lifelong Education — Course Document Converter

-A web application for extracting and displaying structured course information from `.docx` files.
+A full-stack web application for extracting and displaying structured course information from `.docx` files.
 Developed for **Chiang Mai University School of Lifelong Education**.

 ---